kwantam/synthres/README.md

 Synthesize an arbitrary resistance using a bunch of unit resistors of a given size.

+There are two different implementations here: the original one in Perl, and a new one that searches for a more optimal solution (more below).

 ## How it works

 Imagine that I'm trying to make a resistance R from a bunch of unit resistors of size R*u*.
 (This is a standard technique for making well matched resistors on integrated circuits, where the mismatch properties of the resistor is dependent on its geometry.)

 To do this, first normalize the desired resistance by the unit resistor.
-The integer portion of quotient gives you a number of unit resistors to connect in series.
+The integer portion of this quotient gives you a number of unit resistors to connect in series.
 (For example, if I'm trying to make 10k out of 3k units, 10/3 gives 3 1/3, so I first connect 3 units in series.)
 Now I've just got the remainder; if I invert this, I get a normalized conductance value, the integer portion of which tells me how many units to connect in parallel.
 Now I once again invert the remainder, and I connect this many series units in parallel with the previous parallel branches, then invert the remainder and connect this many parallel units in series with the previous series branch, et cetera.

 Let's say I want to make 8.7k out of 2k units.